 Admission to Elko’s Cowboy Arts & Gear Museum is free, though this enriching cultural center depends on donations.
-These contributions help with establishing and preservation of museum exhibits, supports future additions to the property, and education.
-When visiting this valuable historical Nevada resource, please consider making a donation!
+These contributions help establish and preserve museum exhibits, and support future additions to the property and education.
+When visiting this valuable historical Nevada resource, please consider making a donation.